 There were only 1.4 homicides per 100,000 people in Slovenia in 2020, compared to a global average of 6.2 per 100,000 people.

-Another factor that contributes to Slovenia’s safety ranking is the low level of political instability.
-The country has been a member of the European Union since 2004 and has had the same government since 2008.
+Another factor contributing to Slovenia’s high safety ranking is its high level of political stability.
+It currently has a center-left government, the Freedom Movement (GS).
+Slovenia has been a member of the European Union since 2004.

 #8.
 Czech Republic